harryeetsource/PoC/README.md

 #Midnight-Quicksand

+Motivation for creating this came from analyzing samples from APT28 and APT29 and their evasive methodology.
+I simply added my own touch to it.
+I hope it is enlightening.
 This is a fairly comprehensive proof of concept (PoC) for a malicious PowerShell script.
 It checks for various conditions like user privileges, keyboard input, network activity, virtual machine environment, and more to determine if it should run or not.
 Moreover, it shows clear signs of polymorphism and file infection capability, all the while establishing persistence and remaining ever-changing and unseen, hence the name.
 It should be noted that running scripts like this or publicly releasing them could cause significant harm to a system, violate user privacy, and likely break various laws.
 For this reason, I have provided a description of the PoC with support from ChatGPT.

 Here are the key aspects: